COSC5557/ml-algorithm-selection-FidelisPyro/README.md

 ## Submission

 Add your report and code to this repository.
 Bonus points if you can set up a Github action to automatically run the code and generate the report!

+My report is in the pdf file "Alg_Select_Report.pdf" and not in the RoughDraftReport.ipynb